GSA/digitalgov.gov/content/topics/design/_index.md

 featured_communities:
   - "user-experience"

-# Curated list of resources, can be internal or external links
+# Curated list of content, can be internal or external links
 featured_links:
   title: "Design: essential knowledge"
   resources: